doriandrn/rxcollection-subscriber/README.md

-# rxcollection-subscriber
+# RxCollection Subscriber

-Data suckers for RxCollections that react on criteria change
+Ready to rednder, data-suckers for RxCollections that react on criteria change.